Electricity Retail Terms & Conditions

 15.2 No failure on the part of the Retailer to exercise, and no delay on its part in exercising, any right or remedy under this Agreement shall be construed or deemed as a waiver thereof, nor will any single or partial exercise of any right or remedy preclude any other or further exercise thereof or the exercise of any other right or remedy.
 The rights and remedies provided in this Agreement are cumulative and not exclusive of any rights or remedies provided by law or in equity.

 15.3 The Agreement shall not be amended, varied or supplemented by the Customer unless both parties agree in writing.
 The Retailer and Customer acknowledge that modifications may be made to the Code of Conduct from time to time by the Authorities.
-The Retailer may from time to time amend, vary or supplement any part of the Agreement, except for any Pricing and Payment Provisions and/or the term of the Agreement for which any of such amendment shall require the mutual consent between both parties unless such amendment is required for compliance with the relevant legislation or the Code of Conduct, at the Retailer’s discretion without prior notice.
+The Retailer may from time to time amend, vary or supplement any part of the Agreement where such amendment is required for compliance with the relevant legislation or the Code of Conduct, at the Retailer’s discretion without prior notice.
 The Retailer and Customer shall be bound by any applicable modification made to the Code of Conduct from time to time unless the Authorities, when publishing the modification, specify that this is not to be the case.
-The Retailer shall promptly notify the Customer on the revised terms of the Agreement.
-Such notification will be in accordance to Clause 15.5.
+Under such circumstances, the Retailer shall promptly notify the Customer on the revised terms of the Agreement where such notification will be in accordance to Clause 15.5.
 The Customer’s continued use of any Services under the Agreement will constitute acceptance of the Electricity Retail Terms & Conditions and the amendments thereof.

 Customer must not use or disclose to any person any information (other than information that is or has become publicly available) relating to any of the Services or Retailer which is acquired from or provided by Retailer and/or any of Retailer’s agents in connection with or in the course of the provision of any Service, except to the extent necessary to comply with law, court order or any regulatory authority.